 Item 28: Use macros judiciously

-One way to think about macros is see it as a different level of abstraction in the code.
+One way to think about macros is to see them as a different level of abstraction in the code.
 A simple form of abstraction is a function: it abstracts away the differences between different values of the same type, with implementation code that can use any of the features and methods of that type, regardless of the current value being operated on.
-A generic is a different level of abstraction : it abstracts away the difference between different types that satisfy a trait bound, with implementation code that can use any of the methods provided by the trait bounds, regardless of the current type being operated on.
+A generic is a different level of abstraction: it abstracts away the difference between different types that satisfy a trait bound, with implementation code that can use any of the methods provided by the trait bounds, regardless of the current type being operated on.

-Although this Item isn't the place to reproduce the documentation for macros, a few reminders of details to watch out for are in order.
+Although this Item isn't the place to reproduce the documentation for declarative macros, a few reminders of details to watch out for are in order.

-First, be aware that the scoping rules for using a macro are different than for other Rust items.
+First, be aware that the scoping rules for using a declarative macro are different than for other Rust items.
 If a declarative macro is defined in a source code file, only the code after the macro definition can make use of it:

 fn before() {

-println!("double {} is {}", 2, double!(2));
+println!("[before] square {} is {}", 2, square!(2));

 }

-macro_rules! double {
+macro_rules! square {

 { $e:expr } => { $e * $e }